muhaj/aiin/README.md

 **Model Providers** Aiin ships with OpenAI `gpt-3.5-turbo` as the default.
 However, thanks to the [Vercel AI SDK](https://sdk.vercel.ai/docs), you can switch LLM providers to [Anthropic](https://anthropic.com), [Cohere](https://cohere.com/), [Hugging Face](https://huggingface.co), or using [LangChain](https://js.langchain.com) with just a few lines of code.

-**Built With:** Advanced AI models, React for streamable UI components, and server-side logic for secure transactions.
+**Built With:** Advanced AI models, React for streamable UI components, and Radix Blockchain for secure transactions.

 **Integration:** Seamlessly integrates with Radix Blockchain and [Astrolescent API](https://api.astrolescent.com/partner/hackathon/swap).